 Art and craft for physical benefits

-- Develops fine motor skills: As most arts and crafts activities involve moving the hands and fingers, they help in developing fine motor skills.
-Even simple actions like colouring with pencils or holding a paintbrush help to strengthen the muscles and improve their control.
+Develops fine motor skills: As most arts and crafts activities involve moving the hands and fingers, they help in developing fine motor skills.
+Even simple actions like coloring with pencils or holding a paintbrush help to strengthen the muscles and improve their control.

 Art and craft for social/emotional benefits

-- Helps in socializing: Being together with other children in an arts class gives a child the opportunity to interact and socialize with those sharing similar interests.
-And when parents show an interest in doing the activity with their child, it strengthens the parent–child bond as well.
+Helps in socializing: Being together with other children in an art class gives a child the opportunity to interact and socialize with those sharing similar interests.
+And when parents show an interest in doing the activity with their child, it strengthens the parent-child bond as well.

-- Boosts self-esteem: Art and craft-related activities instil a sense of pride and achievement in a child, which helps in boosting his self-esteem.
+Boosts self-esteem: Art and craft-related activities instill a sense of pride and achievement in a child, which helps in boosting his self-esteem.

 Art and craft for cognitive benefits

-- Enhances innovation and creative ability: The opportunity to create whatever a child wants to, encourages innovation.
+Enhances innovation and creative ability: The opportunity to create whatever a child wants to encourage innovation.
 And the ability to think and solve problems she might face while making something enhances creativity.

-- Sharpens decision-making skills: Facing and solving artistic challenges will help a child learn to make effective and correct decisions.
-This helps to develop a problem-solving attitude, which will also help him in other endeavours of his life.
+Sharpens decision-making skills: Facing and solving artistic challenges will help a child learn to make effective and correct decisions.
+This helps to develop a problem-solving attitude, which will also help him in other endeavors of his life.

-- Improves visual-learning and memory: Through arts and crafts, a child not only learns about new shapes and colours, but also becomes aware of different patterns and figures.
-Activities such as jewellery making or sculpting even requires visualising and memorising complex designs in the mind.
+Improves visual learning and memory: Through arts and crafts, a child not only learns about new shapes and colors but also becomes aware of different patterns and figures.
+Activities such as jewelry making or sculpting even require visualizing and memorizing complex designs in the mind.